Opaleye Management Inc. Buys Semler Scientific Inc, Keros Therapeutics Inc, Crinetics Pharmaceuticals Inc, Sells ESSA Pharma Inc, Seres Therapeutics Inc, CM Life Sciences Inc

 Opaleye Management Inc. sold out a holding in Seres Therapeutics Inc. The sale prices were between $5.46 and $22.6, with an estimated average price of $9.91.Sold Out: CM Life Sciences Inc (CMLF)

-Opaleye Management Inc. sold out a holding in CM Life Sciences Inc. The sale prices were between $11.39 and $13.99, with an estimated average price of $12.54.Sold Out: Kezar Life Sciences Inc (KZR)
+Opaleye Management Inc. sold out a holding in CM Life Sciences Inc. The sale prices were between $11.39 and $13.99, with an estimated average price of $12.54.Sold Out: Lumos Pharma Inc (LUMO)

-Opaleye Management Inc. sold out a holding in Kezar Life Sciences Inc. The sale prices were between $4.85 and $9.73, with an estimated average price of $6.63.Sold Out: Lumos Pharma Inc (LUMO)
+Opaleye Management Inc. sold out a holding in Lumos Pharma Inc. The sale prices were between $7.36 and $11.36, with an estimated average price of $9.43.Sold Out: Kezar Life Sciences Inc (KZR)

-Opaleye Management Inc. sold out a holding in Lumos Pharma Inc. The sale prices were between $7.36 and $11.36, with an estimated average price of $9.43.Sold Out: Cardiff Oncology Inc (CRDF)
+Opaleye Management Inc. sold out a holding in Kezar Life Sciences Inc. The sale prices were between $4.85 and $9.73, with an estimated average price of $6.63.Sold Out: Cardiff Oncology Inc (CRDF)

 Here is the complete portfolio of Opaleye Management Inc..
 Also check out: